chrysle28/binf6110_assignment04/README.md

 <img width="2000" height="1064" alt="plot_auto" src="https://github.com/user-attachments/assets/851b126a-fd31-40a3-9f43-bfaef359c78b" />

-_Figure 4:_ Automatic annotation of clusters via SingleR, with MouseRNAseq Data (left) and ImmGenData (right) used as references.
+**Figure 4:** Automatic annotation of clusters via SingleR, with MouseRNAseq Data (left) and ImmGenData (right) used as references.

 Manual annotation was able to separate clusters into distinct cell subtypes, as well as identify clusters that were unlabeled by automatic annotation (Fig. 5).
 All 40 clusters were annotated, although some clusters found via UMAP were annotated as the same cell type.
 For instance, clusters 4, 5, 13, and 17 from the unannotated UMAP (Fig. 3) were annotated as Dlg2+ olfactory sensory neurons (Fig. 5).
 The manual annotations also validate the automatic annotations, with most clusters annotated as the same cell type.
 The manual annotations represent the most accurate and specific representations of the clusters, confirming that the UMAP clusters represent distinct cell types.
 For example, the large group of cells on the right are subtypes of olfactory sensory neurons, while the cluster at the bottom reflect populations of neutrophils in different stages of maturity.
 Clusters that were unlabeled in the automatic annotations are revealed to be populations of mural cells, sustentacular cells, glandular cells, and goblet/secretory cells.

 <img width="2000" height="1064" alt="F5_manual_annotation" src="https://github.com/user-attachments/assets/db69c61c-56ee-405e-9e9e-a7e62bcd20f5" />

-_Figure 5:_ Manual annotation of clusters using papers (e.g. Kazer et al., 2025) and web sources (e.g. CellMarker 2.0, PanglaoDB).
+**Figure 5**: Manual annotation of clusters using papers (e.g. Kazer et al., 2025) and web sources (e.g. CellMarker 2.0, PanglaoDB).

 ## 3.2 | Feature Plots of Markers
 To further validate the results of the manual annotation, feature plots of known markers for specific cell lineages (Kazer et al., 2025) were created (Fig. 6).
 High levels of expression of the markers in specific clusters confirm the accuracy of annotation.
 For instance, Omp, a marker for neurons, is highly expressed in the region comprised of neuronal populations.
 Similarly, the expression of Ptprc (immune cells) and Flt1 (endothelial cells) aligns well with clusters of immune cell and endothelial cell populations (Fig. 5).
 Epcam shows a moderate level of expression in clusters annotated as epithelial cells, but also in the neuronal region, reflecting the close correspondence of olfactory sensory neurons and epithelial cells.

 <img width="2000" height="1064" alt="F6_lineage_markers" src="https://github.com/user-attachments/assets/af806426-160e-4eaa-900e-58ab726c972a" />

-_Figure 6:_ Feature plots showing the expression levels of canonical markers of cell types projected onto UMAP clusters (Omp: neurons, Epcam: epithelial cells, Ptprc: immune cells, Flt1: endothelial cells)
+**Figure 6**: Feature plots showing the expression levels of canonical markers of cell types projected onto UMAP clusters (Omp: neurons, Epcam: epithelial cells, Ptprc: immune cells, Flt1: endothelial cells)

 Focusing on epithelial cell subtypes, expression levels of known markers (Kazer et al., 20205) were visualized with feature plots (Fig. 7), demonstrating that manual annotation was able to capture specific cellular subtypes.
 Krt5, a marker for basal cells, is highly expressed in clusters annotated as basal and resting basal cells (Fig. 5).
 A similar trend is observed for Bpifb9b (glandular cells), Reg3g (goblet/secretory cells), Cftr (ionocytes), Trpm5 (Tuft cells), and Sec14l3 (sustentacular cells).
 While Foxj1 and Ltf map well to their respective cell types, they are also expressed in clusters not annotated as belonging to their lineage.

 <img width="2000" height="1064" alt="F7_epithelial_markers" src="https://github.com/user-attachments/assets/55831351-7a16-4873-88ee-7ef793446732" />

-_Figure 7:_ Feature plots showing the expression levels of known markers of epithelial cell subtypes (Krt5: basal, Foxj1: ciliated, Ltf: serous, Bpifb9b: glandular, Reg3g: goblet/secretory, Cftr: ionocyte, Trpm5: tuft, Sec14l3: sustentacular)
+**Figure 7:** Feature plots showing the expression levels of known markers of epithelial cell subtypes (Krt5: basal, Foxj1: ciliated, Ltf: serous, Bpifb9b: glandular, Reg3g: goblet/secretory, Cftr: ionocyte, Trpm5: tuft, Sec14l3: sustentacular)

 ## 3.3 | DE Analysis